agarrharr/awesome-cli-apps/README.md

 * [quote-cli](https://github.com/riyadhalnur/quote-cli)- Get a random quote or the quote of the day in your CLI

+### Video

+* [youtube-dl](http://rg3.github.io/youtube-dl/)- a small command-line program to download videos from YouTube.com and a few more sites.
+You can install with `brew install youtube-dl`

 ## Web Development

 * [bower-name-cli](https://github.com/sindresorhus/bower-name-cli)- Check whether a package name is available on bower